xmarquez/democracyData/README.md

 You can also download the Freedom House "Electoral Democracies" list (`download_fh_electoral`), the latest version of the Polity IV dataset (updated to 2016; check `?download_polity`), the latest version of the [World Governance Indicators' "Voice and Accountability" index](http://info.worldbank.org/governance/wgi/index.aspx#home) (`download_wgi_voice_and_accountability`), and the regime part of the [REIGN dataset](http://oefresearch.org/datasets/reign) by Curtis Bell and OEF research (a regularly-updated variation of the original [Geddes, Wright, and Frantz's autocratic regimes dataset](http://sites.psu.edu/dictators/)).

-Many other datasets containing democracy measures are not regularly updated, including the widely used [DD/ACLP/PACL/CGV dataset](https://sites.google.com/site/joseantoniocheibub/datasets/democracy-and-dictatorship-revisited)) and the [Geddes, Wright, and Frantz's autocratic regimes dataset](http://sites.psu.edu/dictators/).
-These are available directly from this package (no download required), but they can also be "re-downloaded" from the websites of their creaters or maintainers.
+Many other datasets containing democracy measures are not regularly updated, including the widely used [DD/ACLP/PACL/CGV dataset](https://sites.google.com/site/joseantoniocheibub/datasets/democracy-and-dictatorship-revisited) and the [Geddes, Wright, and Frantz's autocratic regimes dataset](http://sites.psu.edu/dictators/).
+These are available directly from this package (no download required), but they can also be "re-downloaded" from the websites of their creators or maintainers.
 For example, one can either access PACL directly by typing

 ``` r
 pacl